-TREK takes place the right before the start of the semester in August - from Saturday August 19th - Thursday, August 24th.
+TREK takes place the right before the start of the fall semester - from Saturday August 19th thru Thursday, August 24th.

 Due to overwhelming demand, we suggest you get your application in early.
 You can learn more about the registration process on our TREK registration page.
 We hope that no one will have to miss out!

 The TREK program is for any new first-year or transfer student who wants to become a part of a community upon arrival to UVM as a new student.
 Through TREK we celebrate and promote a safe and healthy community for people of all races, ethnicities, religions, national origins, genders, sexual orientations, disabilities, and ages.
 During TREK week, TREKKIES and TREK leaders live, work, and play together as a community, bound together by interests in Service, Leadership and Outdoor Adventures.

 You DO NOT need any prior experience to participate in TREK!
 We strive to create a community of inclusion and therefore encourage ALL students who are new to UVM to apply.
 Any necessary support/adaptation for all individual needs will be made.
 If you have never participated in the program area you selected, please indicate this on your Registration Form.

 The TREK program is firmly committed to including all interested first year students.
 Students with any type of disability are encouraged to apply and participate in all TREK programs.
 We provide reasonable and appropriate accommodations, in consultation with Student Accessibility Services (SAS).
 Students who are seeking accommodations should contact SAS and TREK well in advance, as some accommodations take time to implement.